lamnhan066/language_code/README.md

 # Language Code

-This package help you get the current language code and locale of the device.
+This package help you get the current language code and Locale of the device.
+Also includes almost the language codes with English names and native names.

 ## Usage